reinventingthewheel/brainfuck/README.md

 managed to bring it under 200 bytes.)

-One evening at Yahoo! office I introduced snit-ram (Rafael Martins) to brainfuck and the next day he came up with a brianfuck calculator.
+One evening at Yahoo! office I introduced snit-ram (Rafael Martins) to brainfuck and the next day he came up with a brainfuck calculator.
 The same day we started this project to build a full abstraction stack from brainfuck up to a higher level language.